bunlinh80/myrepo/README.md

 # myrepo
 Test Github!

-This is a line from Rstudio (Ubuntu 16.04.3).
+This is a line from RStudio (Ubuntu 16.04.3).

+Another line from RStudio.